Poor Management Culture

 The information and comments on this site do not necessarily reflect the views of any organisation that I am employed by or that I am associated with.

-About Paul S AllenMusician (Guitar, Bass, Mandolin); Singer Song Writer; Photographer; Poet.
+About Paul AllenMusician (Guitar, Bass, Mandolin); Singer Song Writer; Photographer; Poet; Thinker.
 I have food allergies so ask when you invite me for dinner.
-Lumen accipe et imperti. (receive the light and pass it on) Business Adviser; Leadership; Strategy; Vision; Chronic Fatigue Syndrome (ME/CFS) supporter, Follower of Jesus Christ; Fly Fishing;
+Lumen accipe et imperti. (receive the light and pass it on) Business Advisor; Leadership; Strategy; Vision; Chronic Fatigue Syndrome (ME/CFS) supporter.

 Posted on 28/12/2011, in Business Development, Communication, General, Leadership, Think and tagged Bullying, business, BusinessNZ, Communication, Leadership, New Zealand.
 Bookmark the permalink.
 Leave a comment.